gooZXSean/ip/docs/AI.md

-// Used ChatGPT to:
+Used ChatGPT to:

-// 1.
-Add light / dark mode to UI
+1. Add light / dark mode to UI

-// 2.
-Change text input area to scale with window size
+2. Change text input area to scale with window size

+3. Generate background images